The oldest lie about God??

 To avoid becoming the lion’s next meal, Frank brings it food.
 A rabbit today, another tomorrow.
 Feeding the creature becomes a ritual offering.
 A sacrifice.

 Frank hopes that by giving something valuable, this greater power will spare him.
-In consequence, man has developed a relationship with the Lion.
+In consequence, he has developed a relationship with the Lion.
 But it is a relationship of fear.

 This way of thinking shaped much of the ancient world.
-Pagan peoples offered sacrifices to their gods so the gods would not grow angry.
+Pagan people offered sacrifices to their gods so they would not grow angry.
 Many pagans worshipped the Sun, seeing it as above all other creatures.
 They burnt their animal offerings so that the ashes would rise to the Sun’s mouth.
-If the god was fed, perhaps it would grant crops.
+If the Sun was fed, perhaps it would grant crops.

 Many Christians still have this view of God.